Lewis Ludlam: Club career

 During his time at Saints, Ludlam has spent short periods of his senior career on dual registration with Coventry, Moseley and Rotherham Titans.
 Breaking into Saints' first-team squad in the 2016–17 campaign, Ludlam made his first-team debut in the Anglo-Welsh Cup opener that season and featured in a further 6 games for the club.
 Ludlam helped Saints' second team, the Wanderers, lift the Aviva 'A' League trophy in 2016–2017, defeating Gloucester United in the final for the title and again in 2017–2018 winning the final against a very strong Exeter Braves side.

-Ludlam made his full Premiership debut in the first game of the 2017–2018 season against Saracens in the London Double Header at Twickenham, scoring his first senior try for the club in the heavy 24-55 defeat to the European Champions.
-Ludlam’s real breakout season for Saints came in the 2018–2019 campaign where he made 27 appearances for the club, scoring four tries and being one of the club's most consistent performers in new director of rugby, Chris Boyd’s first year in charge.
+Ludlam made his full Premiership debut in the first game of the 2017–2018 season against Saracens in the London Double Header at Twickenham, scoring his first senior try for the club in the heavy 24–55 defeat to the European Champions.
+Ludlam's real breakout season for Saints came in the 2018–2019 campaign where he made 27 appearances for the club, scoring four tries and being one of the club's most consistent performers in new director of rugby, Chris Boyd’s first year in charge.
 From a disappointing previous season, Saints exceeded expectations by reaching a play off semi-final which secured qualification for the European Rugby Champions Cup and won the Premiership Rugby Cup.
 Ludlam was one of a number of youngsters that Boyd put his faith in, playing an expansive entertaining brand of rugby that delighted Saints fans.

 In November 2020 it was announced that Ludlam would become club co-captain with Alex Waller.

-Subsequently from the start of the 2021 to 2022 season, Ludlam would take on the solo captaincy of the team.
+Subsequently, from the start of the 2021 to 2022 season, Ludlam would take on the solo captaincy of the team.

+On 24 June 2024, Ludlam would end his England career as he signs a three-year deal to join top French side Toulon in the Top 14 from the 2024-25 season.